 Dear Parents and Carers,

-In English we will be looking at a variety of texts including Meerkat Mail and Rumpelstiltskin.
-We will also be expanding our vocabulary and focusing on spellings.
+In English we will be looking at a variety of texts including Jack and the Baked Beanstalk and The Pirates Next Door.
+We will also be expanding our vocabulary and focusing on grammar.
 Reading at home every day will really help this.
 Please make sure you fill in the reading record when you hear your child read each night.
 Good readers make better writers!

-On Wednesday Mrs Millington will continue to teach in the mornings and we will continue with the Spanish lessons that the children enjoyed so much last term.
+On Wednesday Mrs Millington will continue to teach in the mornings and on Mondays we will continue with the Spanish lessons that the children enjoyed so much last term.

-PE will continue to be on a Tuesday.
+PE will continue to be on a Tuesday and a Wednesday.
 Please make sure the children have their full PE kit (named) including hoodie, jogging bottoms and suitable footwear.
-This needs to be brought in on the first day of term and taken home to be washed at half term.
+This needs to be brought in on the first day of term and taken home to be washed at the end of the half term.
 Please make sure it is returned to school on the first Monday after half term.